 To celebrate the 150th anniversary of the distillery, Jack Daniel's released a limited edition bottle in the fall of 2016.
 This is a remarkable whiskey and everything we love about the brand, just on a higher scale.

-The grain bill for this special bottling is the same as it's always been: 80% corn, 12% barley, and 8% rye.
+The grain bill for this special bottling is the same as it's always been: 80 percent corn, 12 percent barley, and 8 percent rye.
 It is also charcoal-mellowed, though it is in the barreling where this whiskey takes a turn.
 The first-fill American oak barrels use a version of what Master Distiller Jack Arnett refers to as an "1866 barrel char" before resting in the "angel's roost."
 This is one of the oldest barrel houses where the whiskey barrels spend their years at a higher elevation and are exposed to more light than normal.

 The result is a whiskey that tastes like Jack Daniel's, but more refined.
 You'll find butterscotch notes and a long finish of toasted oak that is surprisingly well mannered for a 100-proof whiskey.
 For fans of the brand, it's going to be a real (though temporary) treat, and the 1-liter bottles will set you back almost $100.